osmosys-dev/nest-playground/README.md

-# Nest Playground API
+# NestJs Playground API

 ## The backend section of the playground.
-All the NestJS code are to be referenced here.
+All the NestJs code are to be referenced here.